grame-cncm/faust/architecture/api/doc/iOS.md

 Very little work has to be done to integrate this package to your iOS app.

-First, in your app configuration, make sure that the `AudioToolbox` framework is imported in `TARGETS/YouApp/BuildPhases/Link Binary With Libraries`.
+First, in your app configuration in XCode, make sure that the `AudioToolbox` framework is imported in `TARGETS/YouApp/BuildPhases/Link Binary With Libraries`.
 If you used the `-midi` option when generating the API, you'll also have to import the `CoreMIDI` framework.

-TODO
+Import `DspFaust.h` and `DspFaust.cpp` in your project (this can be done simply by dragging these files in your project tree).
+Then, import `DspFaust.h` (`#import "DspFaust.h"`) in the file where you want to create/control the Faust object (e.g. your main ViewController).
+Make sure that the file where you import `DspFaust.h` has the `.mm` extension (this is necessary to be able to use C++ code in your objective-c file).

-### Using the JAVA API
+### Using the API

-The Faust JAVA API is designed to seamlessly integrate to the life cycle of an Android app.
+The current Faust API is designed to seamlessly integrate to the life cycle of an iOS app.
 It is accessible through a single `DspFaust` object.
 The constructor of that object is used to set the sampling rate and the block size:

-	DspFaust dspFaust = new DspFaust(SR,blockSize);
+	DspFaust *dspFaust = new DspFaust(SR,blockSize);

-The `start()` method is used to start the audio computing and would typically be placed in the `onCreate()` method of the app activity.
+The `start()` method is used to start the audio computing and would typically be placed in the `viewDidLoad` method of the app's main `ViewController`.

-Similarly, `stop()` can be called to stop the audio computing and can be placed in `onDetroy()`, etc.
+Similarly, `stop()` can be called to stop the audio computing and can be placed in `didReceiveMemoryWarning` along with the `DspFaust` destructor, etc.

-Garbage collection on the native side is taken care of so you don't have to worry about it.

 It is possible to interact with the different parameters of the Faust object by using the `setParamValue` method.
 Two versions of this method exist: one where the parameter can be selected by its address and one where it can be selected using its ID.
 The [Parameters List](#parameters-list) section gives a list of the addresses and corresponding IDs of the current Faust object.